ignatiusmb/mauss/content/posts/draft.why-svelte-3.md

 Its advantage is probably is a drawback to some of you.
 Svelte is to its core a compiler, and you can't just write some HTML, import the library and expect it to run in the browser.
 You can prototype in the [REPL](https://svelte.dev/repl/), but you'll always need a build step if you're developing locally.

-Also, even though I said that if you know HTML, CSS, and JS you can start writing Svelte apps, [Svelte itself is actually a language](https://gist.github.com/Rich-Harris/0f910048478c2a6505d1c32185b61934), a superset just like TypeScript is to JavaScript.
+As previously mentioned, even though I said that if you know HTML, CSS, and JS you can start writing Svelte apps, [Svelte itself is actually a language](https://gist.github.com/Rich-Harris/0f910048478c2a6505d1c32185b61934), a superset just like TypeScript is to JavaScript.
+So there will be some new things introduced that you need to learn like `$:` for reactive statements, and maybe some other caveats like you usually encounter when learning a new language.

 ### No official way to pass styling